Staff

 Thomas Dodson

-Thomas is a writer, designer, web developer, and academic librarian.
+Thomas is a writer, web designer, and academic librarian.
 Founding editor of PDR, he also developed the website and designs the magazine.
 He is also the executive editor of Best Indie Lit New England, a print publication series showcasing the finest fiction and poetry published by independent journals in the region.
-He blogs about technology and design at techneblog.com.
-His story “Creek People” appeared in the Spring 2012 issue of Beloit Fiction Journal; another story is forthcoming in The Conium Review.
+His writing can be found at thomasadodson.com and he blogs about technology and design at techneblog.com.
+His fiction has appeared or is forthcoming in Beloit Fiction Journal, CONSEQUENCE Magazine, Chicago Quarterly Review, and Conium Review.

 Kate Estrop